abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-I.md

 * `BookAppService` is derived from `AsyncCrudAppService<...>` which implements all CRUD methods defined above.
 * `BookAppService` injects `IRepository<Book, Guid>` which is the default repository created for the `Book` entity.
 ABP automatically creates repositories for each aggregate root (or entity).
 See the [repository document](../../Repositories.md).
 * `BookAppService` uses `IObjectMapper` to convert `Book` objects to `BookDto` objects and `CreateUpdateBookDto` objects to `Book` objects.
-Startup template uses the [AutoMapper](http://automapper.org/) library as the mapping provider.
-You defined mappings using the `AutoMapFrom` and `AutoMapTo` attributes above.
+Startup template uses the [AutoMapper](http://automapper.org/) library as object mapping provider.
+You defined mappings using the `AutoMapFrom` and the `AutoMapTo` attributes above.
 See the [AutoMapper integration document](../../AutoMapper-Integration.md) for details.

 ### Auto API Controllers

 You normally create **Controllers** to expose application services as **HTTP API** endpoints.
 Thus, browser or 3rd-party clients can call via AJAX.

-ABP can automatically configures your application services as MVC API Controllers by convention.
+ABP can **automagically** configures your application services as MVC API Controllers by convention.

 #### Swagger UI

 The startup template is configured to run the [swagger UI](https://swagger.io/tools/swagger-ui/) using the [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) library.
-Run the application and enter `http://localhost:53929/swagger/` as URL on your browser:
+Run the application and enter `http://localhost:53929/swagger/` as URL on your browser.

+You will see some built-in service endpoints as well as the `Book` service and its REST-style endpoints:

 ![bookstore-swagger](images/bookstore-swagger.png)

-You will see some built-in service endpoints as well as the `Book` service and its REST-style endpoints.

 ### Dynamic JavaScript Proxies